 Defense Economic Adjustment Assistance Grant Program

-The Defense Economic Adjustment Assistance Grant Program (DEAAG), created in 1997, is a job creation grant program designed to assist defense communities that are responding to or recovering from a reduction or termination of defense contracts.
-The program was later expanded to assist defense communities that have been positively affected with new or expanded military missions, as well as, qualified job retention.
+The Defense Economic Adjustment Assistance Grant Program (DEAAG), created in 1997, is an infrastructure grant program designed to assist defense communities that have been positively or negatively impacted by a change in defense contracts or an announced change.
+Funding can also be used proactively to support installations in the event of a change or announced change by the Department of Defense.
 DEAAG funding is available to local municipalities, counties, defense base development authority, junior college districts and Texas State Technical College campuses, and regional planning commissions representing these communities.
 DEAAG funding is available to meet matching requirements for federal funding.
 Funding for negatively affected communities can be used for the purchase of Department of Defense property, new construction or rehabilitation of facilities in support of job creating projects and opportunities.
 Funding for positively affected communities can be used for infrastructure projects directly supporting the new military mission.
 Additionally, funds can be awarded to Public Junior Colleges or Texas State Technical College System for the purchase or leasing of capital equipment for the purpose of (re)training displaced defense workers.
 Grants awarded may range from $50,000 to $2 million per project.
 For additional information regarding the Defense Economic Adjustment Assistance Grant Program please send a message to the Texas Military Preparedness Commission.
-View the Texas Administrative Code and Rules to the Defense Economic Adjustment Assistance Grant Program.
-Download the Defense Economic Adjustment Assistance Grant Application.